Bias in Large Language Models: Origin, Evaluation, and Mitigation: Bias Mitigation

-In alignment with causal methods in intra-model debiasing, researchers also develop methods based on causal prompting \citep{li2024steering, zhang2024causal}.
-Prompting methods gain popularity since the general public has no access to the model's internal structure due to business interest.
-Specifically, \cite{li2024steering} proposes causal prompting based on front-door adjustment \citep{pearl2016causal}.
+In alignment with causal methods in intra-model debiasing, researchers have also developed methods based on causal prompting \citep{li2024steering, zhang2024causal}.
+Prompting methods have gained in popularity since the general public has no access to the model's internal structure due to business interests.
+Specifically, {Ref.} \cite{li2024steering} proposes causal prompting based on front-door adjustment \citep{pearl2016causal}.
 The proposed method modifies prompts without access to the parameters and logits of LLMs.
-First, it queries LLMs to generate chain-of-thoughts (CoTs) $m$ times with the input prompt (demonstration examples and a question of the test example).
-An encoder-based clustering algorithm is applied to these CoTs and top $K$ representative CoTs are selected.
+First, it queries LLMs to generate chains of thought (CoTs) $m$ times with the input prompt (demonstration examples and a question of the test example).
+An encoder-based clustering algorithm is applied to these CoTs and the top $K$ representative CoTs are selected.
 Next, it retrieves the optimal demonstration examples for each representative.
-Finally, LLMs are queried $T$ times to obtain $T$ answers for each representative CoT, and the final answer is obtained by a weighted voting. \cite{zhang2024causal} constructs detailed causal models for both the underlying data-generating process of the training corpus and the LLM's reasoning process.
+Finally, the LLMs are queried $T$ times to obtain $T$ answers for each representative CoT, and the final answer is obtained by a weighted voting. {Ref.}~\cite{zhang2024causal} constructs detailed causal models for both the underlying data-generating process of the training corpus and the LLM's reasoning process.
 They recognize that selection mechanisms are crucial in determining how the LLM's output can be influenced by different prompts.
 Additionally, they propose a causality-guided debiasing framework.
 By gaining causal insights into the data-generating processes, the necessary conditions that prompt-design strategies must meet to achieve principled and effective debiasing are identified.